john-lay/dmg-adventure/README.md

 ## New Scene checklist
+The best way to create a new scene is to copy and paste another scene.
+If you need to create one from scratch, there are a number of steps that need to be taken.

 Due to a bug where copy and pasted events default the affected actor to the player (currently using GB Studio 1.2.1) a number of scene initialisation scripts need to be manually adjusted.
 Here's a reminder (mainly for me) of what needs to be set up:
 * Copy the `firerod animated` actor to the new scene
 * Copy the `hide wand` script from the _vision henge_ `On Init` to the new scene's `On Init`